Who we helpIndustry guide

 Selling up

 The gain is not simply your sale price less your purchase price.
-You can take off buying and selling costs and the capital improvements you made over the years, which is exactly why we track those improvements as they happen rather than scrambling for receipts at the end.
+You take off buying and selling costs and the capital improvements you made over the years, which is exactly why we log those improvements as they happen rather than scrambling for receipts at the end.
+Reliefs may also reduce the bill, especially if the property was once your own home.
+We work out the gain, apply every relief you are due, and file the 60-day return so no penalty lands on top.

 Making Tax Digital